 Jeju – HukDaegi

 Jeju is not just known for its amazing beaches in Korea.
 The island also has the best pork meat in South Korea.
 HukDaegi means “Black Pig.”
 It can only be found on the island of Jeju.
 It is a small pig with black skin.
 HukDaegi has a unique taste since it is smoked over burning hay.
 It is a bit chewier than regular Korean pork.
 When visiting Jeju, we recommend you try HukDaegi in various ways, from grilling to steam cooking.

 Busan – Daeji Gukbap

 Myeongdong – Kalguksu

 You can’t talk about Korean regional cuisines without talking about Myeongdong Kalguksu.
-Myeongdong is not only one of the best places for shopping in Seoul but is also famous for its food.
+It is one of the most famous Korean noodles of all time.
+Myeongdong is one of the best places for shopping in Seoul and is famous for its food.
 Their most famous food has to be Kalguksu.
-The noodles are hand-cut with a knife, so they are thin flat shaped.
+The noodles are hand-cut with a knife, so they are thin and flat-shaped.
 It is usually eaten with mandu (Korean dumplings) and garlicky spicy Kimchi.
 The best restaurant in Myeongdong for Kalguksu is Myeongdong Gyoja.
 There are only three menu options, with Kalguksu being the most popular dish.
 The only issue is that you will have to wait during peak lunch and dinner times.

 Suwon – Wang Galbi

 Suwon is the place to go in Korea to get good Galbi.
 Galbi is a marinated beef short rib, one of the most popular meats for Korean BBQ.
 They specialize in a galbi called Wang Galbi which has bone-in English cut.
 It is usually cooked over charcoal.
 Most of the best Wang Galbi restaurants are in Suwon, so we highly recommend you make the trip there.
 If not, check out some of the top Michelin-star restaurants in Seoul for great galbi.

 Daegu – Makchang